CaiShilv/HiFi-VRIC/README.md

 ## Evaluation
 `$ python eval.py --snapshot=./results/your_instance_name/snapshots/best.pt --testset=./data/your_testset.csv`
+We release the [pretrained model](h).
+You can download and put it in 'results' directory.

 Note that as mentioned in original [CompressAI](https://github.com/InterDigitalInc/CompressAI), "Inference on GPU is not recommended for the autoregressive models (the entropy coder is run sequentially on CPU)."
 So for inference of our model, please run on CPU.